Last Updated on July 7, 2023

 French Bulldogs usually have short, straight, rough hair but did you know you also get a Fluffy Frenchie?
 These dogs are similar to the regular French Bulldogs you know and love, they just have longer coats.

 Join us as we take a closer look at the appearance, and temperament of these dogs as well as their care and maintenance needs.
-You’ll soon know if the Fluffy Frenchie is your perfect pooch.
+You’ll soon know if this breed is your perfect pooch.

 - 1 The Fluffy French Bulldog at a Glance